-All signatories pay an annual fee, based on their total assets under management (for asset owners and investment managers) or number of employees (for service providers).
-In 2015/16, income from new and existing signatories amounted to £6.94 million (2014/15: £4.56 million), accounting for more than 92% of the PRI’s income.
+All signatories pay an annual fees, based on their total assets under management or, for service providers, number of employees.
+In 2016/17, income from new and existing signatories came to £7.81 million, up from £6.94 million in 2015/16.

 Grants, donations and other income

 The PRI received £154,000 in grants and donations, up from £27,000 in 2015/16.
 Projects funded include our work on fiduciary duty with UNEPFI; the Reporting and Assessment reporting tool; an investor palm oil trip to Indonesia; a joint initiative with Ceres on deforestation; and the PRI and MSCI Global guide to responsible investment regulation.

 Between 1 April 2016 - 31 March 2017, total expenditure excluding PRI in Person and our 10-year events grew to £8.1 million.

 |Bought-in services and consulting||769||838||1,196|

 |Subscriptions, reports and printing||82||99||85|

 |Management and Operations||1,961||2,036|

 |Policy and Research, Climate and Academic Network||694||1,061|